Accounting: Accounting: Journals: Journals: Debug Options

 Step: How much the sequence number will increase with each new invoice (Example: With a step of 1 and the first being 0001, the next would be 0002).

-Date Range lines: When 'Use subsequences per date_range' is selected, this is where the invoice number that resets at the beginning of each new date range is defined.
+Date Range lines: When the "Use subsequences per date_range" option is enabled, the date ranges will be defined in this table.
 You can define the range you like here as long as there are no gaps between them.
 In the right column, the next number of the next invoice in each range is defined.
 In the case that a new entry is created outside of the date ranges defined, a new range will be created automatically based upon the previous existing date ranges.